CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Dataset Construction and Statistics

 \section{Dataset Construction and Statistics}

 This appendix details the construction process and statistical composition of the generated citation hallucination dataset used in our benchmark.
-The dataset is designed to provide controlled, fine-grained evaluation of citation verification systems under diverse and realistic hallucination scenarios.
+The dataset is designed to support controlled and fine-grained evaluation of citation verification systems under diverse hallucination scenarios.